 ||St Nicholas Church is a friendly, welcoming church in the centre of the delightful village of Linton having spectacular views over the weald of Kent.
 A haven of peace and beauty if you take time to stop on your journey along the A229.
 We are a small fellowship worshipping in fairly traditional form and caring for each other as well as reaching out to the village and surrounding neighbourhood.

-Services are held every Sunday, Holy Communion from Common Worship at 9.30am on the first and 4th Sundays; at 8am on the 3rd Sunday from the Book of Common Prayer (1662); and a service for the whole family at 9.30am on the 2nd Sunday.
+Services are held on second and fourth Sundays, at 8am on the 2nd Sunday from the Book of Common Prayer (1662) and 9.30am on the 4th Sunday Holy Communion from Common Worship .
 There is an informal mid week celebration of the Holy Communion on the last Wednesday of each month at 12 noon.
 This is often followed by a light lunch of soup and a roll at which all are welcome.

 We welcome applications for Baptism and Marriages from people living in the village and such services can take place in St Nicholas or any of the other four churches in the group, namely: The Parish Church of East Farleigh; St Mary’s, Hunton; Holy Trinity Coxheath and All Saints, West Farleigh.
 The clergy are available to take funerals at any of our churches or at the crematorium at Vinters Park, Maidstone.